mhbeals/mhwood.github.io/cv/talks.md

 "Virgin, Number, Whore: Satire and the Surplus Women Problem, 1790-1840″ at the Institute of Historical Research’s Women’s History Seminar (2014)

-"Network News: Emigration Advice in the Glasgow Advertiser" at the University of Northampton Department of History Seminar Series (2011)

-## Pedagogy and Research Development

-"Breaking Black Boxes: The Importance of Developing Your Own Research Tools" at the Centre for Media History, Macquarrie University (2018)

-"Peer-to-Peer Learning, off and online" at RHS New to Teaching Workshop (2016)

 "Help Them Try Harder: Integrating the Digital in Historical Thinking" at Digital Humanities at the University of Warwick Workshop Series (2014)